List of Greek submissions for the Academy Award for Best International Feature Film: Submissions

+The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
+The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
+Following this, they vote via secret ballot to determine the five nominees for the award.

 In the 1990s, Greek film law stipulated that the winner of the Greek Film Competition at the Thessaloniki Film Festival would represent Greece at the Oscars the following year.
 After Greek films that were mostly in English (and thus ineligible for the Foreign Language Film award) won the award in 2005 and 2007, Greece decided to revise the selection process.
 Beginning in 2008, the Greek submission is determined by an ad hoc committee appointed under the auspices of the Greek Ministry of Culture.
 The first film to be selected under the new rules was Correction, since El Greco contained too much English to qualify.